synestize/synestizer/docs/Javascript_details.md

 not technically a "library", but a "set of things to know"

 * To have a stable API to access audio and video we use webrtc-adapter.
+* [HackTimer](https://github.com/turuslan/HackTimer) stops the browser timing from getting throttled when the tab is in the background
+* [motor.js](https://github.com/willurmston/motor.js) is a step sequencer library
 * [Audio synthesis](Audio_synthesis.md)
 * [SVG](https://biesnecker.com/2014/10/22/using-reactjs-to-draw-dynamic-svgs/)